ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 You can provide configuration values via one or more configuration files as follows.

-1. Create a `Config.toml` file within your Ballerina project to specify the configurable values complying with the [TOML syntax](#toml-syntax).
+1. Create a `Config.toml` file within your Ballerina package to specify the configurable values complying with the [TOML syntax](#toml-syntax).
 By default, this will be used when a Ballerina program is executed using the `bal run` command.

 2. If you need to use another configuration file, specify its path via the `BAL_CONFIG_FILES` environment variable.